puneetkaura/ideas/README.md

 * Sell my data - DataCoup, DataWallet - businesses pay to access your data.
 Blockchain implementation better here.
 * Gift cards API - https://merchant.egiftify.com/, https://pinegift.in/, Vauchar - Generate gift cards on demand using API - Say send Vouchers of Rs 100 to every 5th user etc
 * Semantic3 | NetKart - Products as a service, Bring Semantic3 to India
-* Corporate rewards for companies - netmeds.ecorpgifts.com - special offers from other companies
+* Corporate rewards for companies - netmeds.ecorpgifts.com - special offers from other companies.
+Something like
 * Girlfriend SMS - http://thoughtcatalog.com/kris-miller/2017/05/19-texts-that-are-way-cuter-than-just-good-morning/
-* SMS server from your own phone
+* SMS server from your own phone (Dead now, who on earth will SMS)
 * Discourse for SME - Logistics | Storage | Working Capital | Legal | GST workforce on demand
-* Lal Path and Thyrocare and SRL SDK
+* Lal Path and Thyrocare and SRL SDK, Single API for all Diagnostics.
+MyUpchaar already has that.
 * Change Email signatures - for Google apps | HR
 * App for Pushpanjali Enclave | Industrial Area | Transporters Directory Logistics
 * Better Fundoo data | Check dataguru
 * Show sample in any city | One company which can show samples in many cities.
 Shoes, candle, chairs etc.
-* Programmable Bank account and Credit card | Final or teller.io -- PSD2 banking, https://truelayer.com/, Open
+* Programmable Bank account and Credit card | Final or teller.io -- PSD2 banking, https://truelayer.com/, Open.
+Brex/Stripe already doing it.
 * Combine API from manyplayers into a single API : AfterShip
 * Workforce/Runners on demand in small Indian towns - Eliminate need of small mfg salesman traveling.
 * InstantTest and Rank - For coaching classes